carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 Note that just *requesting* these resources does not make your job run faster, nor does it necessarily mean that you will consume all of these resources.
 It only means that these are made available to you.
-Your job may end up using less memory, or less time, or fewer tasks or nodes, than you have requested, and it will still run.
+Your job may end up using less memory, or less time, or fewer nodes than you have requested, and it will still run.

 It's best if your requests accurately reflect your job's requirements.
 We'll talk more about how to make sure that you're using resources effectively in a